What is RStudio?

 Generalicon on the left (this should already be selected).

-Depending on your installation, the R version should read “[Default][32-bit]” followed by the path to the R program (as shown in the dialog box above).
+Depending on your installation, the R version should read “[Default][32-bit]” followed by the path to the R program (as shown in the dialog box below).
 If you installed the 64-bit version of R, then select the

 Change...button and then “use your machine’s default version of R64 (64-bit)”.

-You can either leave the other selections at their defaults or change them as you see fit (my preferences are shown in the dialog box above).
+You can either leave the other selections at their defaults or change them as you see fit (my preferences are shown in the dialog box below).
 However, I strongly urge you to deselect “Restore .RData into workspace at startup” and make sure “Save workspace to .RData on exit:” is set to “Never.”

 Packagesicon in the Global Options dialog box opened above.
 It is useful to set a CRAN mirror in this dialog box.
 I prefer the “Global (CDN) - Rstudio” option but you may want to choose a location nearer to you (through the